 Most manufacturers of garage door openers make instruction manuals available on the Web.
 To make sure you get the right instructions, however, it will help to know both the manufacturer and the model number of your garage door opener.
 You can find this information on the receiver or motor unit mounted inside the garage.

 You may have a garage door opener that was made by a company that no longer makes this product (Stanley, for example).
 In that case, tracking down an instruction manual may be more trouble than it's worth.
-Save yourself the headache by calling a veteran garage door installer (this article may help you find a good contractor).
+Save yourself the headache by calling a veteran garage door installer.

 For downloadable garage door opener instructions, click on the appropriate brand below: